 You guessed it – when the material girl isn’t jet-setting around the globe, she lives in Manhattan (on East 81st Street, to be exact).
 According to some of her neighbors, they rarely, if ever, grab a sighting of the legendary pop-star, who built a gated triple-wide townhouse on the Upper East Side.

 This British music man no doubt spends a fair amount of time in his homeland, but when he’s in the US, he and his wife Trudie Styler share a penthouse facing Central Park.

-An accomplished actor and musician, Kevin Bacon might have been born in Philly, but he is definitely a New Yorker.
-In fact, he’s lived on the Upper West Side since 1976.
+An accomplished actor and musician, Kevin Bacon might have been born in Philly, but he is a New Yorker.
+He’s lived on the Upper West Side since 1976.
 He owns a co-op with wife Kyra Sedgwick, and can occasionally be spotted out and about in the neighborhood.

 Actor Jake Gyllenhaal has been a New Yorker for the better part of his adult life.
 While he started his time in New York uptown, attending college at Columbia, he’s since migrated down to Tribeca.
 Last June, he moved into 443 Greenwich Street, a “paparazzi-proof” celebrity haven that Meg Ryan, Jessica Biel, and Justin Timberlake also call home.

 Like Gyllenhaal, former boy-bander Justin Timberlake has opted-in to the celebrity-studded 443 Greenwich street with his wife, Jessica Biel.
 Biel and Timberlake listed their SOHO penthouse for nearly $8 million this spring in favor of much larger digs in the swanky converted factory building in Tribeca.